imvbhargav/imvbhargav/README.md

 ## Guess who’s here to add a little sparkle to the day?
 Spoiler: It’s you!

-### Hello, I'm Bhargav V
+### Bhargav V
-#### A web developer
-who mainly works with JS, TS and Python frameworks, You can connect with me on socials @imvbhargav
+Hello, I'm a web developer who mainly works with JS, TS and Python frameworks, you can connect with me on socials @imvbhargav.

 _Did not find me?
 Well, then I'm not there._